-Honey Lime Dressing: A 'Feel Lighter Recipe'
+Low FODMAP Honey Lime Salad Dressing: A 'Feel Lighter Recipe'

 Some ingredients make me feel good as I prepare them.
 Limes are one of those ingredients.
 I can't wait to slice open a fresh lime as smell of lime juice just brightens my day as does the smell of some other citrus fruits.
-Making this honey lime dressing, therefore, not only makes salads taste better, it improves my mood just making it.
+Making this low FODMAP honey lime salad dressing, therefore, not only makes salads taste better, it improves my mood just making it.

-So, if you're going through a hard time like I am, I highly recommend making this honey lime dressing.
+So, if you're going through a hard time like I am, I highly recommend making this honey lime salad dressing.
 While it is not a substitute for treatment by a psychiatrist, psychologist, or any other medical professional, making it might help make you feel a little bit lighter.
 It also tastes super fresh and healthy.

-As far as FODMAPs go, according to Monash Univerisity’s Low FODMAP Diet App, honey is considered tolerable by most individuals with IBS in quantities of up to 1 teaspoon per serving.
+As far as FODMAPs go, according to Monash University's Low FODMAP Diet App, honey is considered tolerable by most individuals with IBS in quantities of up to 1 teaspoon per serving.
 This dressing contains approximately 1 teaspoon of honey per serving.

 The other ingredient of concern in regard to FODMAPs is lime juice; however, Monash lists lime juice tolerable in quantities of up to 1 cup per serving.
 This recipe only contains 3 tablespoons of lime juice, so that is well below the tolerable amount per serving.

 As honey and limes contain different FODMAP types (fructose and fructans, respectively), unless the salad you're putting the dressing on another ingredient containing fructose or a high amount of fructans, there should be little to worry about in terms of FODMAP stacking.
 Always double check with Monash's app yourself when trying out a new recipe, regardless of whether or not it is labeled as low FODMAP by the recipe's author.